dholm/homebrew-vale/README.md

 `brew install vale`

-Checkout the main [Vale repository](https://github.com/jdkato/vale) for more information.
+See the main [Vale repository](https://github.com/jdkato/vale) for more information.